 Presentation backgrounds that resonate.

 While the content of every slideshow will vary, the presentation background design can be the same.
 This gives your brand a cohesive look and enables everyone on your team or at your company to use the same slide layouts.
 When you craft your own slide backgrounds, you can save them as a PowerPoint theme and reuse them for future presentations.

 While you can always use one of the free PowerPoint background templates available in Microsoft Office, a custom, editable design template will give your brand a more professional, bespoke look.
-Start by adding your branded colors, fonts, and the company logo to your background design.
-From there, you can explore gradients, shapes, and patterns that work with your company style guide.
+Start by adding your branded colours, fonts and the company logo to your background design.
+From there, you can explore gradients, shapes and patterns that work with your company style guide.

 Create different layouts.

-Depending on your presentation, you’ll need a variety of slide layouts to adapt and customize.
+Depending on your presentation, you’ll need a variety of slide layouts to adapt and customise.
 Some slides may just need text boxes, while others should show images or infographics.
-The right visuals can help you illustrate a point or make an argument, so make sure your background design doesn’t distract from your slide content.
-You may also need slides that display charts or graphics, so choose a color theme that will help you highlight the data without clashing with the background design.
+The right visuals can help you to illustrate a point or make an argument, so make sure your background design doesn’t distract from your slide content.
+You may also need slides that display charts or graphics, so choose a colour theme that will help you to highlight the data without clashing with the background design.

 Tips for designing your own presentation backgrounds.

 Consider your audience.